tdulcet/Table-and-Graph-Libs/README.md

 * Support more graph/plot colors
 	* Support combining colors when functions cross
 * Support plotting multiple arrays of different sizes
+* Update the `-t, --table` options of column command from [util-linux](https://en.wikipedia.org/wiki/Util-linux) to use the Table library
+* Create a new CLI tool that uses the Graph library
 * Port to other languages (C, Java, Rust, etc.)